-The program's mission, vision, and goals must form the basis for program planning and implementation, be compatible with the mission of the sponsoring educational institution.
+The program's mission, vision, and goals must form the basis for program planning and implementation and be compatible with the mission of the sponsoring educational institution.
 Each program will define its own mission, vision, and goals which derive from the purposes of its sponsoring educational institution, communities of interest, faculty expertise, research initiatives, and the values of the fields of health science, health services administration, health professions, and other health science degree programs.

-Describe how the health science program's mission, vision, and goals aligns with the sponsoring educational institution's mission, vision, and goals, and those of the academic unit in which it is located.
+- 1. Describe how the health science program's mission, vision, and goals align with the sponsoring educational institution's mission, vision, and goals, and those of the academic unit in which it is located. - 2.
+Describe how this degree meets the needs of the healthcare community and positions the student for success following graduation.